- Since the start of 2022, as a result of the rapid rise in mortgage rates, Dutch consumers opted for a much shorter fixed rate period

 What will consumers do in the next few years

-Since the top in mortgage rates in at the end of 2023, see the dark and light blue timeseries in figure 3, rates have moved 100bp lower.
-Despite this significant move, consumers haven’t opted for longer maturities.
+significant move, consumers haven’t opted for longer maturities.
 For example, as is clear from figure 1, the market shares of all maturity buckets remained more or less unchanged in 2024.
 To visualize the relation between mortgage rates and the average fixed interest period of new mortgage loan applications, we combined the two variables in figure 3 below.
 Do take note of the reverse order of the average fixed interest period of new mortgage loan applications on axis on the right hand side.
+The inverse relation and good fit is clear in figure 3.
+But, as mentioned early, despite the drop in mortgage rates, the average fixed rate period has

 What about volumes in the sub 10 year sector

 The increase in market shares of the 0-5 year and 6-10 year maturity buckets already revealed what happened in terms of volumes.
-Figure 3 below accentuates what it means in terms of volumes in the sub 10 year.
+Figure 4 accentuates what it means in terms of volumes in the sub 10 year.
 For example, in the first, second and third quarter of 2024 the Dutch mortgage application volume was respectively €14bn, €15bn and €17bn.
 This compares with a total application volume of €18bn, €20bn and €21bn during the first, second and third quarter of 2024.

 An opportunity for short duration investors

 The magnitude and, more notably, the number of consecutive interest rate increases observed in 2022 represents an uncommon occurrence.
 This phenomenon is paralleled by a substantial reduction in the average fixed interest period of new mortgage loan applications.
-The low average fixed interest period presents a significant opportunity for bank investors.
+The low averagefixed interest period presents a significant opportunity for bank investors.
 Furthermore, there are no volume constraints, as the quarterly issuance of up to €17 billion should suffice to accommodate even the most substantial investment mandates.